 Learn about Gmail analytics and how to gather important metrics and reports on activity that is happening in Gmail.

-This article is a guide on everything that you need to know about Gmail analytics and creating Gmail reports from Google Workspace and Gmail.
 We’ll go into detail, as well as provide some recommendations on tools that can help.
 Alternatively, you can jump directly to How to use Gmail Analytics for quick answers.

 Why you should use Gmail Analytics

-For many businesses and teams, email is a powerful communication channel.
 Having an overview of Gmail reporting of key metrics such as the quality and quantity of emails helps to measure how you and your team are performing, and have a better idea of problem areas, and identify areas of improvement for your business.

 Features such as Analytics and Reports allow companies to trace key metrics such as customer satisfaction, agent productivity, number of acquired leads, conversion rates, and many others related to not just support and sales teams.

-A Quick Tip to get Analytics in Gmail.
+A Quick Tip to Get Analytics in Gmail.

 The fastest way to get analytics and reporting in Gmail and Google Workspace is to install a Chrome extension such as Drag.
 It will give immediate reporting on all key metrics for you individually and also for your wider team for consolidated reporting.